Our Support Staff

 Born and raised in San Jose, Linda has now lived in Gilroy since 2012.
 She worked at 2 different boarding kennels over a span of 11 years.
 Linda enjoys pet-sitting, dog walking, gardening, cooking, fitness, water sports, dirt bikes, and mixed martial arts.
 She owns 2 mixed-breed dogs (Harley and Hogan), doves, finches, geckos, and Jeffrey the turtle.
 Linda also has rescued and rehabbed 4 strays.
 In her free time, Linda is a Crossfit Coach/Trainer for Crossfit San Jose.
 She loves keeping people and animals healthy or getting them there!

 Crisanta is currently attending De Anza College and will soon be transferring to a four-year college to obtain her Bachelor's Degree in Business Administration and Finance.
+Crisanta lives with her family and boyfriend, Andy.
 Crisanta has 3 dogs, Peanut, Akuma, and Sobe.
-She enjoys traveling and spending time with her family, friends, and doggies.
+She enjoys spending time with her family and dogs, eating, and traveling.

 Luis comes to us after working eight years as a receptionist on the human health side.
 He enjoys working with everyone at the practice.
 He enjoys gardening, painting and interior decorating when he’s not working out.
 He also enjoys quality time with family and friends and vacationing whenever time permits.
 Luis has no animals at this time, but does share custody of two Min Pins, Akasha and Enkil.
 In addition, he loves dog sitting for his friends.